meshtag/GraphMLIR/README.md

 # GraphMLIR
-MLIR backend for optimising graph algorithms
+An IR based solution for optimising graph algorithms.